spxbhuhb/zakadabar-stack/doc/cookbook/browser/table/border/vertical/recipe.md

 Override the `styles` variable of the table with your extended style or change it in `onConfigure` as in [TableVerticalBorderSome](/cookbook/src/jsMain/kotlin/zakadabar/cookbook/browser/table/border/vertical/TableVerticalBorderSome.kt).

-### For One Table

-Use an anonymous style object as in [TableVerticalBorderOne](/cookbook/src/jsMain/kotlin/zakadabar/cookbook/browser/table/border/vertical/TableVerticalBorderOne.kt).

 ## Guides

 - [Themes, Css](/doc/guides/browser/structure/ThemesCss.md)